mrpmorris/Fluxor/Tutorials/02-Blazor/02A-StateActionsReducersTutorial/README.md

 Now our UI is dispatching our intention to increment the counter, but the state remains unchanged because we do not handle this action.
 We will fix that next.

+- In the `Store` folder create a new folder named `CounterUseCase`.
 - In the `Store\CounterUseCase` folder, create a new class `Reducers`.
 - Make the class static, and add the following code.